GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Introduction

 On the other hand, the supervised learning methods~\cite{ChenLB19, xin2017deep} have been used for CD tasks by mining from graph data, which take data graphs as the input through an end-to-end graph deep learning model, and output community prediction results via the trained neural networks.
 However, such supervised learning methods rely heavily on manually labeled data and have poor generalization performance due to the overfitting.

-Recently, with the success of unsupervised contrastive learning in image and text representation learning, the \textit{graph contrastive learning} (GCL) paradigms (e.g., InfoNCE~\cite{he2020momentum}, GRACE~\cite{zhu2020deep}, GCA~\cite{zhu2021graph}, etc.) have been widely adopted on graphs in various graph-related tasks (e.g., link prediction and node classification), due to their excellent learning capability of the node information.
+Recently, with the success of unsupervised contrastive learning in image and text representation learning, the \textit{graph contrastive learning} (GCL) paradigms (e.g., InfoNCE~\cite{he2020momentum}, GRACE~\cite{zhu2020deep}, GCA~\cite{zhu2021graph}, etc.) have been widely adopted in various tasks over graphs such as the link prediction and node classification, due to their excellent learning capability of the node information.
 However, these GCL-based methods do not consider structural relationships among nodes in communities, which incurs a reduction in the accuracy and modularity of the detected communities.

-{\bf Motivation:} Figure~\ref{subfig:fig_a} shows a traditional GCL-based (GRACE~\cite{zhu2020deep}) community detection framework with two communities (i.e., red and blue groups), which first obtains negative views via data augmentation methods (e.g., edge perturbation, attribute mask, etc.), then constructs positive pairs (e.g., different views of the same nodes) and negative pairs (e.g., different views of neighbor nodes), and finally trains a model to minimize vector distances between positive pairs, while maximizing vector distances between negative pairs.
-However, intuitively, the feature vector distances of nodes in the red community (same as the blue community) should be close to each other, while the traditional GCL pulls them farther apart.
-Figure~\ref{subfig:fig_b} shows the heatmaps of the node similarity matrix from a 2-layer DNN applied to the data graph in Figure~\ref{subfig:fig_a}, comparing to the results with (left) and without (right) traditional GCL.
-From Figure~\ref{subfig:fig_b}, we observe that nodes expected to belong to the same community (e.g., those within blue and gold boxes) become less similar after GCL training, which will lead to low accuracy and modularity in community detection.
-This is because the nodes in the same community should be close to each other, while those from different communities should be distant, rather than all nodes in the data graph being pulled apart.
+{\bf Motivation:} Figure~\ref{subfig:fig_a} shows a traditional GCL-based community detection framework (i.e., GRACE~\cite{zhu2020deep}) with two communities (i.e., blue and gold groups), which first obtains negative views via data augmentation methods (e.g., edge perturbation, attribute mask, etc.), then constructs positive pairs (e.g., different views of the same nodes) and negative pairs (e.g., different views of neighbor nodes), and finally trains a model to minimize vector distances between positive pairs, while maximizing vector distances between negative pairs.
+However, intuitively, the feature vector distances of nodes in the blue community (same as the gold community) should be close to each other, while the traditional GCL pulls them farther apart.
+Figure~\ref{subfig:fig_b} shows the heatmaps of the node similarity matrix from a 2-layer DNN applied to the data graph in Figure~\ref{subfig:fig_a}, comparing to the results without (left) and with (right) traditional GCL.
+Note that the similarity of each pair of nodes is computed based on the dot product of the embedded representations of the nodes.
+From Figure~\ref{subfig:fig_b}, we observe that the nodes expected to belong to the same community (e.g., those within blue and gold boxes) become less similar after GCL training, which will lead to low accuracy and modularity in the community detection.
+This is because the embedding representations of nodes in the same community should be close to each other, while those from different communities should be distant, rather than having all nodes in the community being scattered in the GCL embedding space.